Top 10 Plants for Growing in Rocky Soil

 Sedum spp., Zones 3 to 10

-Available in ground cover and upright varieties, sedum is a fabulous choice for a rocky garden.
-This resilient plant sports little star-shaped blooms in brilliant colors.
+Available in ground cover and upright varieties, sedum is a fabulous choice for a pollinator garden.
+The resilient plants for rocky soil sport little star-shaped blooms in brilliant colors.
 The multihued foliage comes in many shapes, from round to spiky, putting sedum in the spotlight all season long.

 Lobularia maritima, annual

-Don’t overlook this popular container and border plant if cultivating rocky soil is your goal.
+Don’t overlook this popular container and border flower if cultivating plants in rocky soil is your goal.
 Clusters of diminutive flowers bloom all summer long, in full sun to partial shade.